mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 ### Steps involved

 1. Creating a new ember-cli addon
-2. Find and preload all images necessary for your prototype
+2. Finding and preloading all images necessary for your prototype
-3. Create a component for backgrounds providing a canvas for your prototype
+3. Creating a component for backgrounds providing a canvas for your prototype
-4. Create a component for hotspots which can be used to trigger actions or navigate to other pages
+4. Creating a component for hotspots which can be used to trigger actions or navigate to other pages
-5. Combine everything into a demo application
+5. Combining everything into a demo application

 ### Creating a new ember-cli addon